captainjono/rxns/README.md

 * Creating app pipelines that are decoupled and well structured
 * Creating micro-servicess that are highly elastic
-* Creating decoupled micro-frontends with `redux style`, `one-way`  dataflows
+* Creating decoupled micro-frontends with `redux style`, `one-way`  data->flows
 * Creating high performance event sourced apps that run on commodity infrastructure
-* Useful for transitional architectures, adding event driven components to legacy systems in a peicemeal fashion
+* Useful for transitional architectures, adding event driven components to legacy systems in a peice-meal fashion
 * Remove bottlenecks in existing apps without going all in on cloud native concepts
 * Offloading tasks from expensive `monoliths` / `database centeric systems`
 * Sheilding your your `domain modal` / `app` from cloud lock-in